This solves the problem! Change your forgotten MySQL root user password

 [root@test-aws-harukainoue log]# pwd /var/log [root@test-aws-harukainoue log]# less mysqld.log | grep "temporary password" 2019-04-08T02:32:37.248018Z 1 [Note] A temporary password is generated for root@localhost: x=B-:.9iaqc?

-It's difficult to find the initial password when looking at it in less, so we
+Since it's difficult to find the initial password using `less`, we

-From the execution results, we can see that the initial password for MySQL is the string "x=B-:.9iaqc?".
+From the execution result, we can see that the initial password for MySQL is the string "x=B-:.9iaqc?".

-The command to access MySQL is as follows:
+The command to log into MySQL is as follows:

 mysql -u root -p